101 WebGPU and WGSL Programming Projects (Paperback)

 Jules Nakamura • QA Lead

 The book rewards re-reading.
-On pass two, the programming connections become more explicit and surprisingly rigorous.
+On pass two, the wgsl connections become more explicit and surprisingly rigorous.
+(Side note: if you like WebGPU (Graphics and Compute) API in 20 Minutes (Coffee Break Series), you’ll likely enjoy this too.)

 Omar Reyes • Data Engineer